 - Camping info here

 The lighthouse trail is the first spot you will arrive at after paying your fee and entering the park.
-This 1.5 mile round trip trail will take you up and over a small hill then down to the famous Rubicon Point Lighthouse.
-This lighthouse was once the highest lighthouse in the United States, due to Lake Tahoe being at around 7,000 feet.
-Now it still stands strong since the park fixed it up, even though its look has been compared more to an outhouse then a lighthouse.
+This 1.5-mile round trip trail will take you up and over a small hill then down to the famous Rubicon Point Lighthouse.
+This lighthouse was once the highest in the United States, due to Lake Tahoe being at around 7,000 feet.
+It still stands strong after the park fixed it up, even though its look has been compared more to an outhouse then a lighthouse.
 Here is a post I wrote on the trail if you want to hike it.

-In the North West section of the park sits a short one mile nature trail that shows you many of the different foliage and natural wonders you can see in the park.
-The trail is nice for families as it relatively flat and lets the kids get out and explore.
-The highlight of the trail though is the large balancing rock that sits about a quarter of a mile in.
-This rock really does look like it is balancing on the short stubby rock below it and at 20 feet tall it is a good spot for photos.
+In the northwest section of the park sits a short one-mile nature trail that shows you many of the different foliage and natural wonders you can see in the park.
+The trail is excellent for families as it is relatively flat and lets the kids get out and explore.
+The highlight of the trail though, is the large balancing rock that sits about a quarter of a mile in.
+This rock does look like it is balancing on the short stubby rock below it, and at 20 feet tall, it is a good spot for photos.

-They also have a really fun old teepee at the beginning of the trail as well.
+They also have a fun teepee at the beginning of the trail as well.

-In between the Nature Trail and the beach you will see the campgrounds.
-The campgrounds here have ample space, fire pits and lots of shade, which are all recipes for a great spot.
-They are also really close to both the cove and the beach, so you could do a lot worse in the available attractions.
+In between the Nature Trail and the beach, you will see the campgrounds.
+The campgrounds here have ample space, fire pits, and lots of shade, which are all recipes for a great spot.
+They are also really close to both the cove and the beach, making them a pretty awesome spot to stay in Lake Tahoe.

-This is probably the most popular spot in the park as it is a massive sandy beach that is a 1 minute walk from the parking lot.
-The lot itself is small though so be sure to get there early if you don’t want to be a parking hawk.
-The beach is long and clean, the water is crisp and blue, not much else you can ask for.
+This is probably the most popular spot in the park as it is a large sandy beach that is a 1 minute walk from the parking lot.
+The lot itself is small though, so be sure to get there early if you don’t want to be a parking hawk.
+The beach is long and clean; the water is crisp and blue, not much else to ask for.

-As you can see DL Bliss is a fantastic spot for a day of adventure in Lake Tahoe area.
-I can’t wait to go back and hike the Rubicon, but until then I suggest you stop for a visit and do a few of the above things.
+As you can see, DL Bliss is a fantastic spot for a day of adventure in the Lake Tahoe area.
+I can’t wait to go back and hike the Rubicon, but until then, I suggest you stop for a visit and do a few of the above things.